 From a macro level, Birdman expects the same of his organization—to get ahead of the curve.
 “We help infiltrate the system so that when someone gets burned, they have somewhere to go.
 Forty years from now people will be saying I’m glad that Sons stepped up to the plate—it’s turnkey and click for a better quality of life after the burn,” he says.

 While the organization is moving at pace focused on the future, it also offers current patients immediate action.
 Sons of the Flags’ program, Mission Reconstruct Freedom, marshals some of the top reconstructive burn surgeons in the country to build treatment plans and execute surgeries free of charge.
 “Functionality is number one and then we work on aesthetics and mental health with other partners,” he says of his growing network and volunteer team of doctors.

 “It’s amazing how many people have come to the table.
 I really can’t take credit for anything in this entire organization, minus just, we’re doing this,” says Birdman.
 Although he may downplay his role, Birdman has led the charge.

 The same explosion that gave him his nickname propelled him to do so much more.
 Fifteen years after he and his teammates suffered burn injuries, the group still keeps in touch, recounting the incident.
 “We joke about how I lost my mustache that day,” he says, referring to one of the casualties of his burns.
 “They’ll say, ‘Dude, remember when you lost your mustache?’
 ‘Oh yeah, I remember.’”

 Little did Birdman know that whatever he lost that day would one day turn into tremendous gains for other burn survivors.

-ByrdAdatto is proud to partner with non-profits, like Son’s of the Flag that help our veterans and first responders.
+ByrdAdatto is proud to partner with nonprofits such as Sons of the Flag that help our veterans and first responders.